Already Missing Rocky

 The Hardest Part of Travel

 It’s a strange dilemma.
 Porto, Portugal is beyond beautiful, a dream trip my husband Randy and I always wanted to take.
 The streets are ancient, winding, and medieval.
 The people are warm and smiling.
 The food consists of creamy cheeses, salty Serrano ham, fresh-caught seafood, and fruity port wine.
-The scenery is lush and green. […]
+The scenery is lush and […]

 Read more